-- Laleham Gap School recognise our statutory responsibility to safeguard and promote the welfare of all children.
-Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families and learners) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - Staff working with children at Laleham Gap School are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned. - Laleham Gap School believe that the best interests of children always come first.
-All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - Laleham Gap School recognises the importance of providing an ethos and environment within Laleham Gap School that will help children to be safe and feel safe.
+- St. Peter-in-Thanet recognises our statutory responsibility to safeguard and promote the well-being and welfare of all children.
+Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families and learners) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - Staff working with children at St. Peter-in-Thanet are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned. - St. Peter-in-Thanet believe that the best interests of children always come first.
+All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - St. Peter-in-Thanet recognises the importance of providing an ethos and environment within school that will help children to be safe and feel safe.
 In our school children are respected and encourage to talk openly.
-All our staff understand safe professional practice and adhere to our safeguarding policies. - Our core safeguarding principles are:
+All our staff understand safe professional practice and adhere to our safeguarding policies. - Our core safeguarding principles are: - Prevention - positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures. - Protection - following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns. - Support - for all learners, parents and staff, and where appropriate specific interventions are required for those who may be at risk of harm. - Working with parents and other agencies - to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - St. Peter-in-Thanet expects that if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2020 (KCSIE) which requires individual schools and colleges to have an effective child protection policy. - The procedures contained in this policy apply to all staff, including and governors, temporary or thirdparty agency staff and volunteers) and are consistent with those outlined within KCSIE 2020.